Mechanical Enforcement

 ESLint catches import violations, banned APIs, and naming conventions at the file level.
 These rules run in the editor (instant feedback) and in CI (gate on merge).

-// Example: ban drizzle-orm imports outside packages/db
+// Example: ban drizzle-orm imports outside packages/infra/db

 {